ulule/developers.ulule.com/content/search/project.md

 | `limit`   | int    | Page size, default is 16                                                                                                                                                        |
 | `offset`  | int    | Pagination offset, default is 0                                                                                                                                                 |

-The `q` query parameter may contain any combination of keywords and the following search qualifiers.
+The `q` query parameter may contain any combination of terms and of the following search qualifiers.

 | Qualifier     | Type             | Description                                                                                                        |
 | ------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------ |